 Step 1: Signup or Login to the EI Internet Reporting Portal

-To file your EI report online, you first need to signup or login into the EI Internet reporting portal.
+To file your EI report online, you must first sign up or log into the EI Internet reporting portal.

 The reporting portal is a web-based application that allows you to complete, submit and view the result of your EI report online.

-You’ll need to enter your SIN, access code, and province of residence; then, you go ahead to log in.
+You’ll need to enter your SIN, access code, and the province of residence; then, you go ahead and log in.

 Step 2: Go Through The Acceptance Statement